 In Order To Take A Personal Leave

-- Submit the brief Leave Application form (login required) or fill this out with your dean during your meeting.
+- Submit the brief Leave Application form (login required).

 - Meet with your hall counselor, RA, or other college staff member to check out of your room and turn in your room key before departing the campus.
 Please note that you will need to take all of your personal belongings with you.

 - Going on personal leave may affect your financial aid package.
 We recommend that you contact the Office of Admission and Financial Aid to discuss financial considerations, if applicable.

 - Going on personal leave may affect your visa status if you are an international student.
 We recommend that you contact International Student Services to discuss this consideration, if applicable.